innovationOUtside/vce-generic-guide/g-accessibility_jupyterlab-nbv7.md

-# JupyterLab and Jupyuter Notebook v7 Accessibility
+# Jupyter Notebook Accessibility

-TO DO

-The notebooks are rendered within a browser as HTML.
-Instructional text in notebook Markdown cells are directly readable by screen readers.
-Code cells are contained within HTML group elements and need to be internally navigated to.
+The Jupyter environments, and the Jupyter notebooks contained within them, are rendered within a browser as HTML.
+Instructional text in notebook Markdown cells should be directly readable by screen readers.
+Code cells are contained within HTML group elements and may need to be internally navigated to.

 Most of the Jupyter notebook features are keyboard accessible.
 Several optional extensions provide further support in terms of visual styling and limited audio feedback support.